-In conjunction with Domestic Violence Awareness Month in October, Domestic Violence Intervention Services (DVIS) will launch a series called DVIS Community Talks: Conversations to Confront Violence.
+Responding to a drastic uptick in domestic violence in Oklahoma, Domestic Violence Intervention Services, Inc. (DVIS) launched a new series called DVIS Community Talks: Conversations to Confront Violence.

 According to the Oklahoma Domestic Violence Fatality Review Board, Oklahoma saw a 44% increase in domestic violence-related deaths in 2020.
 OSBI’s report, Crime in Oklahoma 2020, showed a similar trend.
 Reports of domestic abuse to Oklahoma law enforcement were at a 20-year high.
 Additionally, the Violence Policy Center reports that Oklahoma ranked second in the nation for the rate at which women were murdered by men.

 “This violence needs to end, and we can all take part in the solution,” said Tracey Lyall, chief executive officer of Tulsa-based DVIS.
 “We are launching a series of intimate conversations to provide resources and a safe space for questions to victims, survivors, family members and those interested in helping to stop the cycle of abuse across Oklahoma.”

 Please join us for our conversation in partnership with Oklahomans for Equality discussing relationship violence in the LGBTQ Community.
 While the domestic violence awareness movement has largely focused on heterosexual relationships, recent research shows that LGBTQ+ individuals fall victim to domestic violence at equal or even higher rates than their heterosexual counterparts.
 LGBTQ+ individuals continue to face forms of abuse or barriers to accessing support specifically based on prejudices against their gender expression or sexuality.

 Dennis R. Neill Equality Center